-There was a unanimous agreement that the sources of the fund should be voluntary contributions from Contracting Governments with an initial fund of the unspent balance of the voluntary contributions that had been provided for support of developing countries during the "Future of IWC" process.
+There was a unanimous agreement that the sources of the fund should be voluntary contributions from Contracting Governments and other organizations with an initial fund of the unspent balance of the voluntary contributions that had been provided for support of developing countries during the "Future of IWC" process.
 It was suggested to request the Secretariat to provide a timely estimate of costs and also a balance available in the voluntary fund.

-WG-GLM suggests that a Voluntary Assistance Fund should be established with voluntary contributions from Contracting Governments using, as an initial fund, the unspent balance of the voluntary contributions that was provided for support of developing countries during the "Future of IWC" process.
+WG-GLM suggests that a Voluntary Assistance Fund should be established with voluntary contributions from Contracting Governments and other organizations using, as an initial fund, the unspent balance of the voluntary contributions that was provided for support of developing countries during the "Future of IWC" process.